Paid Time Off: Benefits for Your Staff and Your Business

 Floating holidays are determined by the internal policy of a company and can be provided as a benefits package, meaning that there is no compensation for floating holidays upon resignation or retirement.

 9/ 80 work schedule

 To improve employees’ productivity, some businesses may apply a 9/80 work schedule.
-When an employee works 9 hours 8 days and 8 hours one day during a 2-week period getting and extra day-off, meaning 3 days-off one week every month.
-More info on 9/80 here.
+When an employee works 9 hours 8 days and 8 hours one day during a 2-week period getting an extra day-off, meaning 3 days off one week every month.
+More info on 9/80.

 Buy/sell PTO program

 Some companies include a buy/sell program in their PTO plans, allowing its employees to sell the unused time of PTO to the employer or buy more time for themselves.
 Employees can receive the money for PTO in cash or in their flex credits to purchase non-taxable benefits available under a cafeteria plan provided by their company.